Recipe of Suji Ka Halwa – Fail Proof Comfort in Every Bite!

 Written by Puja

-Recipe of Suji ka Halwa, cooked with fine semolina, ghee, and sugar, is one of the most basic North Indian desserts.
+The recipe of Suji ka Halwa, cooked with fine semolina, ghee, and sugar, is one of the most basic North Indian desserts.
 It’s quite simple to make and takes less than 30 minutes.
-It has a smooth and fluffy texture with such a sweet and nutty aroma.

 Learn how to make traditional suji halwa in the halwai style.
 Suji ka halwa, also known as Sheera, is appropriate to serve after a meal.
 It can also be eaten as a dessert or with poori or paratha.
 (Step-by Step-Recipe)